KOKY

-KOKY is a commercial radio station broadcasting from Little Rock, Arkansas (licensed to suburban Sherwood) on 102.1 FM.
-It airs an Urban Adult Contemporary format, and is owned and operated by The Last Bastion Station Trust, LLC.
-The station's studios are located in West Little Rock (in the same facility with its former sister stations now owned by Cumulus Media), and the transmitter tower is located west of the downtown area.
+KOKY (102.1 FM) is a commercial radio station broadcasting from Little Rock, Arkansas (licensed to suburban Sherwood).
+It airs an urban adult contemporary format, and is owned and operated by The Last Bastion Station Trust, LLC, though most of its operations are sub-contracted to its former owner, Cumulus Media.
+The station's studios are located with other Cumulus stations in West Little Rock, and the transmitter tower is located west of the downtown area.

 History

 The original KOKY, at 1440 AM, existed as a longtime heritage urban station in Little Rock from its launch in 1956.
 It was the first station aimed at the African American community in Arkansas.
 Then located near Central High, one of its alumni, Al Bell, was influenced by the station during the heyday of the Civil Rights Movement.
 He later became head of Stax Records.
 That KOKY changed its call letters to KITA and switched to gospel music in 1979; it is now KTUV, a Latino station.
 The call letters were also reused in the 1980s on the 1250 AM frequency, now KFOG (AM).

 KOUN signed on at 102.1 FM in 1994, playing classic rock.
 The call letters were changed to LPQ in 1994.

 The present KOKY was launched by Citadel Broadcasting on January 1, 1998, per its FCC filings.
 From the beginning, it has claimed the original KOKY as its inspiration and heritage; its website's history refers only to the original KOKY, and does not mention that its only connections to the 1440 AM station are the call letters and general format.
 Its logo was derived from the 1250 AM KOKY, which was owned by a Little Rock predecessor of Citadel; KPZK (AM) is still owned by Citadel.